-In 2020, the U.S. marks the landmark 100th anniversary of the passage of the 19th Amendment, which guaranteed women the right to vote.
+In 2020, the U.S. marks the landmark 100th anniversary of the passage of the 19th Amendment.
 Over the course of the next several seasons, the Colorado Music Festival celebrates this important centennial through its “Three Generations of Women Composers” initiative, which shines a spotlight on the vibrant world of music generated by female musicians of yesterday, today, and tomorrow.

 The key element of this original initiative is a collection of commissioned, world premiere music by eminent female composers.
 Executive Director Elizabeth McGuire is excited to share details about the first two of these commissions, now planned for the 2021 season, which come from the deeply imaginative composers Wang Jie and Hannah Lash.

 Of Wang Jie’s introspective and inspirational composition, McGuire says, “Wang Jie draws upon her own experience as an avid climber, and specifically time spent climbing Colorado’s Eldorado Canyon.
 In her work, Flying On the Scaly Backs of Our Mountains, she musically evokes what she refers to as her ‘courage’ and combines it with her reverence for the poet Dongpo’s legendary poem about Mount Lu.